 Medical and dental prosthetic and related technicians have been moved from ISCO-88 Major Group 7: Craft and Related Trades Workers to ISCO-08 Sub-major Group 32.

 The changes in the classification of practitioners of traditional and complementary medicine are particularly significant.
 Practitioners of traditional medicine exist at professional level (ISCO Skill Level 4) in large numbers in many Asian countries, and are increasing in number in North America and Europe.
 These occupations generally require extensive formal education in both traditional and modern (allopathic) medicine.
 Minor groups were therefore created for traditional and complementary medicine professionals, and for traditional and complementary medicine associate professionals, replacing the single unit group in Major Group 3 provided in ISCO-88.
-A discussion on the boundaries between these two groups can be found in Section 4.4 below.
+A discussion on the boundaries between these two groups can be found in section 4.4 below.

 In addition to the changes made for professional and associate professional occupations in health, a separate Sub-major Group 53: Personal Care Workers is also provided.
 This group replaces ISCO-88 Minor Group 513: Personal Care and Related Workers.
 Those involved in the provision of health services are identified separately at the minor group level from those involved in child care, as follows: